 We used to purchase a Disney Dining Plan, but quickly realized it just wasn’t the best way to go for us.
 We either got WAY too much food, our not enough, depending on the plan.

 It’s easy to save a lot of money by bringing your own snacks into the park, you likely will find a healthier option than what is traditionally offered, and it is always a plus to have something tucked away in my purse for when we are on the verge of a meltdown!

 Technically most of these snacks could be packed in your luggage if you’re staying on Disney property, but since we are not this year, we will just be making a quick trip to the grocery store to grab our fresh foods.

-Made with 100% fruit ingredients. these snacks are vegan and gluten free.
+Made with 100% fruit ingredients, these fruit snacks are vegan and gluten-free.
 Plus, both the Fruit Strips and Fruit Bites are USDA Organic.

 FRESH FLORIDA CITRUS

-Don’t judge, but we actually bring an extra suitcase to bring all of our citrus home with us!!
+Don’t judge, but we actually bring an extra suitcase to bring our citrus home with us.
 Some of our most fun memories are traveling around to different tiny citrus farms to find the best produce.

 We typically purchase a variety of oranges and grapefruit, and are always on the look out for small, easy to peel tangerines and clementines for Ransom and his tiny hands.